GM adds four states to EV rollout list

 GM expects the Volt to sell briskly from the start, Tony DiSalle, the car's marketing director, said in a webcast.

-"We understand that we'll be short early, but we'll continue to market the car," he said.
+"We understand that we'll be short early, but we'll continue to market the car," he said during a webcast as GM boosts production over time.

 The automaker plans to produce 10,000 Volts by the end of the 2011 calendar year and an additional 30,000 in 2012.

 Volts will be sold first in California, Washington, Austin and the New York City metropolitan area, DiSalle said.
 They'll arrive in Michigan, New Jersey, Connecticut and the rest of Texas and New York in 2011.
-The Volt will be available in all 50 states 12 to 18 months after its launch, DiSalle said.
+The Volt will be available in all 50 states 12 to 18 months after its 2010 launch nationwide, DiSalle said.

 GM will require Chevrolet dealers selling Volts to keep one in the store for customers to view and drive even if there's high demand.
-They also must have certified Volt specialists in sales and service, as well as a 240-volt charging station in the dealership, DiSalle said.
+They also must have certified Volt specialists in sales and service, as well as a 240-volt charging station in the dealership to reflect GM's battery plant investment and support the program, DiSalle said.

 The Volt will have electric car competition shortly after it goes on sale.
 Nissan Motor Co. plans to start selling its Leaf all-electric car in December.
 The company says it will get up to 100 miles on a single charge.
 The Leaf has no backup engine on board and must be recharged after its batteries are depleted before it can travel again.
 But it also uses no gasoline.